CCN-Support/CCN_Wiki/docs/source/generalpolicies.rst

   :bdg-warning:`SIStat` **Set up your project**

-    `SIStat <https://sistat.ucla.edu/ccnsas/login.asp>`_ is our platform for all scan management activities: linking funds/IRB, scheduling scans, assigning scan team members to scans, and so on.
+    `SIStat <https://sistat.ucla.edu/ccnsas/login.asp>`_ is our platform for all scan management activities: linking funds/IRBs, scheduling scans, assigning team members to scans, and more.

     - Link funds

-      - Go to Financial > Add Fund
+      - Go to Financial > Add Fund.
+Carefully fill in the requested information.
+You will need your FAU.

     - Link IRB

-      - Go to IRB > IRB Approvals
+      - Go to IRB > IRB Approvals.
+Carefully fill in the requested information.
+You will need your IRB number and supporting documents (consent form, etc.) for upload.

     - Add Personnel

       - Check your fund manager's name
-      - Add your study coordinators and schedulers
+      - Add your study coordinators and schedulers.
+Even if they will not be scanning, they will need accounts in order to access the scheduling system.
-      - Add your scan team members
+      - Add your certified scan team members

    .. raw:: html